+This example should give you an idea that life is constantly offering the opportunity for developing self esteem.
 If you don't like what you see in your answers, it's probably time to seek self esteem help.
 The opportunity is ever present to make changes to live more in line with your beliefs and values.
 These insights, coupled with an understanding of subconscious programming will positively boost self esteem.

 Academic studies in the field of Psychology have suggested compelling reasons for developing high self esteem.

 In 1995, Edward & Marissa Diener, psychologists at the University of Utah, surveyed more than 13,000 college students in a study of correlates to life satisfaction.
 High self esteem emerged as the strongest factor in overall life satisfaction. (published in the Journal of Personality and Social Psychology, 68, 653-663.)

 In 2004 Sonja Lyubomirsky, Chris Tkach and M. Robin DiMatteo of the University of California at Riverside reported data from more than 600 adults ranging in age from 51 to 95.
 Their study indicated that happiness and self-esteem were closely tied.